maicth/st-gcn-for-fall-detection/README.md

 # Introduction
-Skeleton-based fall detection using Computer Vision is to develop a model using ST-GCN combines with transfer learning technique and attention mechanism to detect falls more accurately.
+Skeleton-based fall detection using Computer Vision develops a model using ST-GCN combines with transfer learning technique and attention mechanism to detect falls more accurately.

 # Data
 - Use NTU RGB+D to pre-train ST-GCN model